Surrey-AI-Imaging-Limited/Surrey-AI-Imaging-Limited.github.io/README.md

 # Introduction

-Surrey AI Imaging Limited (SAIL) is a technology startup located in Surrey, UK that specialises in image processing and AI, particularly in the areas of planetary remote sensing and Earth observation.
-With extensive experience in computer vision, remote sensing, machine learning, and deep learning, the technical team at SAIL possesses a comprehensive understanding of image processing algorithms, deep learning models, and their applications to solve complex and challenging problems in planetary and Earth remote sensing.
+Surrey AI Imaging Limited (SAIIL) is a technology startup located in Surrey, UK that specialises in image processing and AI, particularly in the areas of planetary remote sensing and Earth observation.
+With extensive experience in computer vision, remote sensing, machine learning, and deep learning, the technical team at SAIIL possesses a comprehensive understanding of image processing algorithms, deep learning models, and their applications to solve complex and challenging problems in planetary and Earth remote sensing.
 Our expertise encompasses the following applications:

 - Satellite image and video super-resolution restoration, including restoration of low-resolution (500 m - 1 km), high-resolution (20 m – 4 m), and ultra-high-resolution (30 cm – 1 m) imagery and videos, as well as from visible bands (panchromatic and RGB) and multispectral bands.
 - Photogrammetry, photoclinometry, structure from motion and monocular height estimation based 3D reconstruction (i.e., digital terrain modelling, topographic mapping).